briansmith337/zulip/templates/zerver/help/marking-messages-as-read.md

 # Marking messages as read

-Zulip automatically keeps track of which messages you have and haven't read.
+Axxess automatically keeps track of which messages you have and haven't read.
 Unread messages have a dark line along their left side, which fade as the message gets marked as read.

 There are two situations in which messages automatically get marked as read.

-* **End of feed**: When you get to the bottom of a view, Zulip marks all messages in that view as read.
+* **End of feed**: When you get to the bottom of a view, Axxess marks all messages in that view as read.

 * **Blue box**: Messages are marked as read when the blue box passes over